Different elements in the bridge design

 2) One central line, the basic line of the primary beam, is created out of the lines that create the area.

-basic line for secondary beams.
+3) Some points on the central line are made.
+First they are used in making the basic line for secondary beams.
 Also they got used for the calculation of moments in this point.

 The next steps can be done independently because they both only depend on the load.